gioincoronato/Microservice-Distributed-Users-Management-System/README.md

 ## Prerequisites

-Since the entire microservices ecosystem is containerized, the only requirements to run this project locally are:
+Since the entire distributed microservices ecosystem is containerized, the only requirements to run this project locally are:
 * **Docker**
 * **Docker Compose**